How to clean alloy wheels

 Alloy wheels can get dirty pretty quickly.
 Here's how you can keep them looking fresh with an alloy wheel cleaner.

 If you buy a new car, chances are it will have a snazzy set of alloy wheels as standard.
-But these shiny (often) silver rims can soon start look grubby, mainly due to the fact they're perfectly positioned to collect more dirt than the rest of a car.
-Not only does an alloy wheel have to deal with everyday grime from the road and air, these drab brown deposits are mixed with dust from the brakes and can soon get baked on to your wheels, thanks to the oven-like temperatures created by the brakes and tyres.
+But these shiny rims can soon start to look grubby, mainly due to the fact they're perfectly positioned to collect more dirt than the rest of the car.
+As well as the usual dirt and grime thrown-up from the road surface, alloy wheels also have to contend with brake dust that can leave dark brown buildup across the wheel and ruin the fresh look.